 The purpose of this subsidiary is the exploration and exploitation of mining rights and any mining activity directly or indirectly comprised in mining activities.
-Currently, the activities of this subsidiary are limited to the holding of shares in mining entities in the exploration phase (Minera Sillustani S.A. and Compañia Minera Barbastro S.A.C.) and Marcobre S.A.C., in definition stage (hereinafter "Sillustani", "Barbastro" and "Marcobre", respectively).
+Currently, the activities of this subsidiary are limited to the holding of shares in mining entities in the exploration phase (Minera Sillustani S.A.

+and Compañia Minera Barbastro S.A.C.) and Marcobre S.A.C., in definition stage (hereinafter "Sillustani", "Barbastro" and "Marcobre", respectively).

-As of June 30, 2017 and December 31, 2016, the Company through its subsidiary Cumbres Andinas S.A. maintains a investment of 100% on Marcobre and the 99.99% in the subsidiaries Barbastro and Sillustani.
+As of December 31, 2017 and December 31, 2016, the Company through its subsidiary Cumbres Andinas S.A. maintains a investment of 100% on Marcobre.